A treasure trove of documents and information about Brandeis University presidents may be found in the university archives.

 Handler earned a bachelor’s degree from Hunter College and master’s and doctoral degrees from New York University.
 An expert in myelogenous leukemia, she earned a law degree from Franklin Pierce Law Center.

 Handler died tragically on Dec.
-23, 2011, when she was stuck by an automobile as she crossed a street in Bedford, NH.
+23, 2011, when she was struck by an automobile as she crossed a street in Bedford, NH.
 She was 78 years old.